Peyton — Future

 “How would you even know?”
 I realize this may be an insult.
 “I mean, no offense.
-It’s just that some people during my time were ignorant of and culpable in their own oppression.”
+It’s just that some people during my time were ignorant of and culpable and complicit in their own oppression and that of others.”
 I could specify white women, I don’t.

 She pauses again.
 The question, I think, waylays her.
 “No one here is treated cruelly or unjust.
 This is a free society.
 The articles delineate the supreme law of the Saturn colonies under the Saturnian Code.”
 A document—considerably denser than the US constitution—scrolls in fast forward through my display.
 I unintentionally wince at the comparison, like seeing an old friend with lots of issues.

 “Which sounds like a statement from the government in the era you plucked me from and there is no completely free society.
 Freedom has proven to be an arbitrary abstraction in the past depending on who you are and who’s in power and at the time you plucked me from the U.S., the bad guys were in charge.
 So yeah, I’m skeptical.”
 I don’t deny my skepticism, I own it, not as a burden, but as an exercise in critical thinking.